Avii3301/AdventureWorks-Dashboard/README.md

 - Sharing and collaborating on reports
 - And much more!

-## Course Project

-The course project included in this repository serves as a hands-on demonstration of the concepts covered in the course.
-It includes:
+The project included in this repository serves as a hands-on demonstration of:

 - Sample datasets
 - Power BI Desktop files (.pbix)